heptarch/heptarch.github.io/drafts/demon.md

 *1865*.
-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos and inheritor of more
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos and heir of more names and titles

 <p align="center">
   ⁂